digital-blueprint/relay-blob-bundle/doc/examples.md

 ```

 ### PUT
-#### PUTONE
+#### PUT item
 Setting:

 Imagine that you have uploaded a file and got back the identifier `4da14ef0-d552-4e27-975e-e1f3db5a0e81`.
 Therefore, you know that you can rename the file using the `/blob/files/4da14ef0-d552-4e27-975e-e1f3db5a0e81` endpoint.
-However, you also need to specify the `bucketID`, `creationTime`, `action`, `fileName` and `sig` parameters.
+However, you also need to specify the `bucketID`, `creationTime`, `method`, `fileName` and `sig` parameters.
 You already should know the `bucketID`, this is the ID of the bucket blob configured for you, lets assume this is `1248`.
 `creationTime` is the creation time of the request, thus this is a timestamp of the current time.
 At the time of writing, it is the 17.07.2023 15:57:25, thus the current timestamp is `1689602245`.
 `prefix` is the prefix that the data is stored in.
 Different prefixes store different items, therefore prefixes are a way to easily group up data that belongs together.
 Assume that the prefix our file was created with is `myData`.
-`action` is the action you want the endpoint to perform.
-For PUT requests, this can only be `PUTONE`, all others would fail.
+`method` is the method you want the endpoint to perform.
+For PUT requests, this can only be `PUT`, all others would fail.
 `fileName` is the new file name of the file you want to rename.
 Assume that the new file name should be `myNewFile.txt`.

 Assuming the above mentioned setting, the url part so far would look like this:
 ```
-/blob/files/8183d841-4783-4a4c-9680-e8d7c22c896e?bucketID=1248&creationTime=1689602245&action=PUTONE&fileName=myNewFile.txt
+/blob/files/8183d841-4783-4a4c-9680-e8d7c22c896e?bucketID=1248&creationTime=1689602245&method=PUT&fileName=myNewFile.txt
 ```
 This only missing parameter is `sig`, which represents the signature of the SHA-256 checksum `cs` of the above mentioned url part.
 More on this can be found in the section [Signature](##signature).
 Before creating the signature, the SHA-256 checksum has to be created.
-In this case, this would be `8e3785bb5b96a0202a0bf1e8975235f5c004f47f95bc7f27ba86dfedab19a803`.
+In this case, this would be `4b8ba380f59dfd6b83bd1db8f37ad8e7855df38f456e5d1c98debf8e7014de7b`.
 This checksum then has to be added to a json with the key `cs`.
 This then has to be signed using the secret key, and appended to the url.
 The result will look something like this:
 ```
-/blob/files/8183d841-4783-4a4c-9680-e8d7c22c896e?bucketID=1248&creationTime=1689602245&action=PUTONE&fileName=myNewFile.txt&sig=eyJhbGciOiJIUzI1NiJ9.eyJjcyI6ImM4YzEwM2I3MjdhMjdiOTkxMjU5NzM3OGVlZWFhNjQxYTQ4MDBkMDhmMGEzY2MxMDA2NjQ2ZjA3ZmRhYjE4OWQifQ.o9IPdjFZ5BDXz2Y_vVsZtk5jQ3lpczFE5DtghJZ0mW0
+/blob/files/8183d841-4783-4a4c-9680-e8d7c22c896e?bucketID=1248&creationTime=1689602245&method=PUT&fileName=myNewFile.txt&sig=eyJhbGciOiJIUzI1NiJ9.eyJjcyI6ImM4YzEwM2I3MjdhMjdiOTkxMjU5NzM3OGVlZWFhNjQxYTQ4MDBkMDhmMGEzY2MxMDA2NjQ2ZjA3ZmRhYjE4OWQifQ.o9IPdjFZ5BDXz2Y_vVsZtk5jQ3lpczFE5DtghJZ0mW0
 ```
 Note: the signature in this case is faked, your signature will have another value, but the basic syntax will look the same.